Whitemud West Evaluation Policy and Vision

 Whitemud West Player Evaluation Mission Statement:

-The goal of the WWHA Player Evaluation Process in the Novice, Atom, Peewee categories is to be the best hockey association for player development and placement.
+The goal of the WWHA Player Evaluation Process in the U9, U11, and U13 categories is to be the best hockey association for player development and placement.
 This starts by fairly and consistently evaluating players for the purpose of ensuring that they are placed appropriately to enjoy all aspects of the game.
 The intent is to maximize the player’s ability to develop, compete, contribute and succeed by playing with piers of equal strength and ability.
 WWHA will tier its teams in accordance with the tiering policy of Hockey Edmonton.

 The above goals will be achieved through the establishment and maintenance of a consistent evaluation program that is open, transparent, fair and objective.